roryprimrose/ModelBuilder/README.md

 are simply left out of the generated population code.
 A value the constructor assigned is therefore never overwritten — there is no runtime value comparison.

+Constructor arguments also become **sibling values** for the rest of the build, keyed by the parameter name, so members derived from siblings stay consistent with them.
+This holds even when a parameter is **never exposed as a property** — a type with `Contact(string firstName, string lastName)` and only an `Email` property still gets an `Email` built from those constructor arguments, because `firstName`/`lastName` are recorded as siblings (matched case-insensitively against the `FirstName`/`LastName` the email source looks for).

 To supply specific constructor arguments yourself, use [typed construction](#typed-construction).

 ### Typed construction